krother/statistics/exercises/centrality_and_dispersion.rst

 Try out different numbers for ``bins`` and see how the result changes.
 Also try setting ``kde=True``.

-Exercise 12: Summary
+Exercise 11: Summary
 --------------------

 Examine the student table further, plotting or calculating metrics from other columns.
 Write a tweet-length news headline summarizing your findings and post it in the course channel.

-Exercise 13: Plausibility
+Exercise 12: Plausibility
 -------------------------

 Discuss with your neighbor whether the statements are *plausible* (i.e. they *could* be true):

 -  there are ICE trains with 10 wagons
 -  Deutsche Bahn has more than 300000 employees